 Ringside News provided comprehensive coverage of Tammy Lynn Sytch’s sentencing hearing.
 There is a lot to unpack at the end of the day for the former WWE Diva.

-Tammy Lynn Sytch had chance to speak for herself during her sentencing hearing, but one person who was slated to be there was a no-show.
+Tammy Lynn Sytch had a chance to speak for herself during her sentencing hearing, but one person who was slated to be there was a no-show.

 During her sentencing hearing, Tammy Lynn Sytch’s defense’s repeated message was that she should not be defined solely by the worst things she did in her past actions.
 Her attorney argued for a combination of incarceration and mental health rehabilitation, seeking an alternative to the full 25-year sentence with six months of probation afterward.
 However, the prosecution insisted on the full period of incarceration.